noahehall/node-globals/readme.md

 ```
   const setGlobals = require('node-globals').default;
   setGlobals({});
-  // or setGlobals({ yourConstants: {...} }) // add or override default constants
+  // or setGlobals({ constants: {...} }) // add or override default constants
-  // or setGlobals({ yourFunctions: {...} }) // add or override default functions
+  // or setGlobals({ functions: {...} }) // add or override default functions
-  // or setGlobals({ yourConsts: {...}, yourFunctions: {...} })
+  // or setGlobals({ constants: {...}, functions: {...} })
 ```

   - or without creating a variable, merging process.env variables within your constants, and storing your constants in a some/directory/config.js
 ```
   require('node-globals').default({
-    yourConstants: Object.assign(
+    constants: Object.assign(
       { nodeOnline: process.env.NODE_ONLINE === 'true' }, require('../config.js').constants
     )
   });